UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0

-In this paper, we focus on PUCCH Format 0, a particularly important format used during several steps of the 5G initial attach process~\cite{5g_init}.
-Specifically, we look at the design and performance analysis of a Format 0 receiver using AI/ML techniques such as Neural Network classifiers.
-We make the following contributions.
+In this paper, we focus on PUCCH Format 0, a particularly important format first used during several steps of the 5G initial attach process~\cite{5g_bullets} and for subsequent feedback transmissions (small payload) even after the establishment of the communication link.
+Specifically, we look at the design and performance analysis of a receiver for Format 0 using AI/ML techniques such as Neural Network (NN) classifiers.
+In this paper, we make the following contributions: